Why Do My Leaves Have Holes

 Chewing pests

-What it looks like: New irregular holes or edge bites appearing over days.
+What it looks like: New holes keep appearing on fresh growth.

 If you are still unsure, Plantology's Plant Doctor can track your care history and help narrow likely causes over a few days.